stdekker/open-data-maps/docs/architecture.md

 ## What the Application Does

-ODM visualizes Dutch geographic and demographic data on an interactive map.
+ODM visualizes Dutch geographic, demographic and political data on an interactive map.

 ### Main Features

 1. **Interactive Map**
-   - Uses Mapbox GL JS for smooth, fast rendering
+   - Uses [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/) for smooth, fast rendering
-   - Shows municipality boundaries across the Netherlands
+   - Shows municipalities across the Netherlands
-   - Colors regions based on selected statistics
+   - Colors regions (municipalities, neigbourhoods or postcodes) based on selected statistics
    - Hover over areas to see info
    - Click areas for detailed popups

-2. **Two View Modes**
+2. **View Modes**
    - **National View**: See all municipalities at once with colored statistics
    - **Municipal View**: Zoom into one municipality to see neighborhoods, districts, or election data